jasonswearingen/NotNot.AppSettings/README.md

 ## How it works

-During your project's build process, NotNot.AppSettings will read your `appsettings.json` and `appsettings.{environment}.json` and, using source-generators, creates a set of csharp classes that strongly types each node in the json hierarchy.
+During your project's build process, NotNot.AppSettings will read your `appsettings.json` and `appsettings.{environment}.json` and, using source-generators, creates a set of csharp classes that matches each node in the json hierarchy.

-After building your project, a strongly typed `AppSettings` class contains the strongly-typed definition, and an `AppSettingsBinder` helper/loader util will be found under the `{YourProjectRootNamespace}.AppSettingsGen` namespace.
+After building your project, an `AppSettings` class contains the strongly-typed definitions, and an `AppSettingsBinder` helper/loader util will be found under the `{YourProjectRootNamespace}.AppSettingsGen` namespace.

 ## Example